andrechateau/form-app/README.md

 # Form App - Home Assignment

 This project is part of a home assignment to evaluate full-stack web development skills.
 The goal is to build a simple Form App where users can create customized forms and save the generated form data.
 The project follows a monorepo structure using pnpm for package management.
-The project is working in progress, as I want to keep working on it after the acessement.
-There will be a few "disabled" features, that I've planned to do, but out of scope of this delivery.
+The project is a work in progress, as I want to keep working on it after the acessement.
+There will be a few 'disabled' features that I have planned, but they are out of scope for this delivery.

 ### Setup & Running the Project
 Ensure you have these dependencies installed:
  - **NVM**: for managing the node version being used.
  - **PNPM**: for managing the monorepo.
- - **Docker**: You don't need really it, but its recommended.
+ - **Docker**: You don’t really need it, but it’s recommended.

 Run the following commands:
 1. copy the .env.example file into a .env file